Grocery Application Research

 Visioning

-• Vision 1: Focused on repeat order templates and shared list collaboration
+• Vision 1: Repeat order templates and shared list collaboration

-• Vision 2: Introduced voice-activated list building for multitasking
+• Vision 2: Voice-activated list building for multitasking

 Product Concept